-On favourable sites, it is moderately fast-growing and reaches heights of up to 15 m (50 ft), though is more commonly 5 to 10 m (16 to 32 ft) tall and develops a stout trunk, or occasionally multiple trunks and a densely branched, wide-spreading rounded crown.
-The bark is off-white to cream coloured and sheds in soft, papery sheets that persist on the trunk, forming layers of dry, dead bark that can be peeled off by hand.
+On favourable sites, it is moderately fast-growing and reaches up to 15 m (50 ft) tall, though is more commonly 5 to 10 m (16 to 32 ft) tall and develops a stout, occasionally forked trunk supporting a densely branched rounded crown.
+The bark is off-white to cream coloured and sheds in soft papery sheets that persist on the trunk, forming layers of dry dead bark that can be peeled off by hand.

-The leaves are small, thinly lance-shaped, dull blue-green and arranged along thin branchlets tightly packed in the crown, casting a deep shade.
-They are evergreen, remaining on the tree throughout the year.
+The leaves are small, lance-shaped, dull blue-green and closely arranged along thin branchlets in a tightly packed crown, casting a deep shade.
+They remain on the tree throughout the year.

-In spring dense spikes of fluffy white flowers with the appearance of snowflakes cover the crown, almost completely hiding the foliage from view.
-They are followed by small, rounded seed capsules closely spaced along the branchlets, becoming dry and light brown when mature.
+In spring, dense spikes of fluffy white flowers with the appearance of snowflakes cover the crown, almost completely hiding the foliage from view.
+They are followed by small, woody, cup-shaped seed capsules closely spaced along the branchlets, becoming dry and light brown when mature with many tiny seed inside.

 It is sometimes cultivated as a street tree or in parks, for it shapely form, showy flowering display, unusual bark and the shade it provides.